Expansion kinematics of young clusters. III. The kiloparsec sample: Kinematics

 For seven clusters in our sample, the minimum rate of expansion is significantly negative, which indicates an overall cluster contraction in this direction, but in all cases the maximum rate of expansion is significantly positive.
 This means that clusters can be simultaneously expanding in one direction whilst contracting in another.

 Clusters vary in the significance of expansion asymmetry.
 The most significant asymmetries ($>10 \sigma$) are found in the most nearby clusters, Melotte 20, IC 2602, Platais 8 \& IC 2391, despite having relatively small maximum rates of expansion.
-This is due to their relatively large number of cluster members and large spread of cluster members on the sky.
+This is due to their relatively large number of cluster members and large spread of cluster members on the sky, which make the measured expansion rates for these cluster more precise, thus improving the significance of their asymmetry.
 These clusters are also among the oldest in our sample, all being $\tau_{iso}>25$ Myr.
 While not being as significant as in the $\tau_{iso}>25$ Myr clusters mentioned before, younger clusters ($\tau_{iso}<10$ Myr) such as $\lambda$ Ori, Gulliver 6, Pozzo 1 \& ASCC 21 still exhibit expansion asymmetry at the $>5 \sigma$ significance level.
 These metrics of maximum and minimum expansion rates and degree of asymmetry are constraints on cluster formation models.

-\subsection{Expansion Timescales}
+\subsection{Expansion timescales}

 From the linear gradients fit to $R$ and $v_{out}$ and their uncertainties we derive the corresponding expansion timescales $\tau_{1D,linear}$, which we we report in Table~\ref{kinematic_table}.

 Only 10 clusters in our sample have positive 1D linear expansion rates of $>2\sigma$ significance.
 Of these, $\lambda$ Ori, ASCC 19, Pozzo 1, Collinder 135 \& Platais 8 have radial expansion timescales $\tau_{1D}$ in good agreement with their isochronal ages from \citet{hunt24} $\tau_{iso,HR24}$ ($5.64^{+1.11}_{-0.8}~\textrm{Myr}$, $7.75^{+4.43}_{-2.13}~\textrm{Myr}$, $9.74^{+4.87}_{-2.49}~\textrm{Myr}$, $25.58^{+15.35}_{-6.98}~\textrm{Myr}$ \& $27.65^{+6.45}_{-4.4}~\textrm{Myr}$, respectively).
 However, $\sigma$ Ori, IC 2395, ASCC 21, ASCC 16 \& Gulliver 9 have expansion ages much greater than their isochronal ages $\tau_{1D}>\tau_{iso, HR24}$ ($5.85^{+1.79}_{-1.15}~\textrm{Myr}$, $60.18^{+67.7}_{-20.83}~\textrm{Myr}$, $29.23^{+19.49}_{-9.17}~\textrm{Myr}$, $29.23^{+13.4}_{-7.46}~\textrm{Myr}$ \& $17.05^{+3.83}_{-2.64}~\textrm{Myr}$, respectively).